necrodraco/YgoProAndroidAutoUpdater/README.md

 #Need to be installed:
-perl #test with perl --version java #test with java -version perl sqlite3 Module # install on Ubuntu by sudo apt-get install libdbd-sqlite3-perl ImageMagic #install on Ubuntu by sudo apt-get install imagemagick imagemagick-doc perl MooX Module
-Git LTS #Look for documentation #Only needed when Fill out the Upload-Options Apktool #Can be found here: https://ibotpeaches.github.io/Apktool/ Apksign #Can be found here: https://github.com/appium/sign
+perl #test with perl --version java #test with java -version perl DBI and sqlite3 Module # install on Ubuntu by sudo apt-get install libdbd-sqlite3-perl ImageMagic #install on Ubuntu by sudo apt-get install imagemagick imagemagick-doc Git LTS #Look for documentation #Only needed when Fill out the Upload-Options Apktool #Can be found here: https://ibotpeaches.github.io/Apktool/ Apksign #Can be found here: https://github.com/appium/sign